 If your son becomes ill or injured during the school day, we will notify you in the event that he needs to go home or follow up is indicated.
 It is important to provide us with the proper contact information and telephone number.
-If you have any medical information that you would like to share with the Nurses, please contact our office at 585- 256-6126 or email us at email@example.com.
+If you have any medical information that you would like to share with the nurses, please contact us at 585- 256-6126 or email@example.com.
 We are interested in your son’s total well-being – physical, social, and emotional.

-Completed Interval Health History forms (Sports Triplicate) and a current Physical Exam (within the last calendar year) must be turned in at the Nurses Office prior to sports tryouts.* As a reminder, there are no physical exams offered at McQuaid.
+Completed Interval Health History forms (Sports Triplicate) and a current Physical Exam (within the last calendar year) must be turned in at the Nurses’ Office prior to sports tryouts.
+There are no physical exams offered at McQuaid.

-The completed Interval Health History must be signed by both parent and student.
-The form may be mailed, faxed, emailed, or hand delivered to the Nurses Office, but it must be submitted at least one week PRIOR to the tryout.
-A new Interval Health History has to be completed every time a sport is done.
+The completed Interval Health History form must be signed by both parent and student.
+The form may be mailed, faxed, emailed, or hand delivered to the Nurses’ Office, but it must be submitted at least one week PRIOR to the tryout.
+A new form must be completed every time a sport is done.

 *If you do not wish to come into the school for clearance, you may fill out the triplicate form and submit it by mail along with an up-to-date physical form (within the last year).
 If the athlete has any outstanding injuries, a clearance note from the doctor should accompany these forms.
 If all those requirements are met – the athlete will be cleared.

 If your son has been seen by the doctor for any reason that requires him to be excused from PE or sports, please send a doctor’s note into the Nurse’s Office.
 We will copy the note and dispense to appropriate teachers and coaches.
 Please send in a follow up note from the physician when he is cleared to participate again.